Valentines Park: Valentines Mansion

 Valentines Mansion was built in 1696 for Lady Tillotson, the widow of John Tillotson, Archbishop of Canterbury.
 For twenty years until around 1780 it was the family home of Sir Charles Raymond who had considerable interests in the East India Company as a ship owner and later became a banker.
 The house remained a family house until Sarah Ingleby, its last inhabitant, died on 3 January 1906.
 Following the death of the mansion's owner the local council acquired the remainder of its grounds and expanded the park.
 It is now a Grade II listed building.

 Cricket Grounds

-County Cricket was first played at Valentines Park in Ilford in 1922 and a pavilion was completed a year later after a Mrs Ingleby, who owned 136 acres of land surrounding it, donated the venue to Ilford CC.
+County Cricket was first played at Valentines Park in Ilford in 1922 and a pavilion was completed a year later after Mrs Ingleby, who owned 136 acres of land surrounding it, donated the venue to Ilford CC.
 The first ever county match to be played on a Sunday was played there on 15 May 1966 between Essex and Somerset, with 6,000 spectators attending.